Sports in the New York metropolitan area: New York Islanders (NHL)

-Demolished arenas and stadiums
+Defunct arenas and stadiums

 Throughout the 20th century, the city had several historic sports venues: the original Yankee Stadium, home of the New York Yankees from 1923 to 2008, before the team moved into their new stadium in 2009; Ebbets Field, home of the Brooklyn Dodgers from 1913 until 1957, which was torn down in 1960; and the Polo Grounds in northern Harlem, which was the home of the New York Giants of Major League Baseball from 1911 to 1957 (and the first home of the New York Mets) before being demolished in 1964.
 The Mets, who previously played at Shea Stadium, moved into the newly constructed Citi Field in 2009.
 Also the current Madison Square Garden, atop Pennsylvania Station in Midtown Manhattan, is actually the fourth separate building to use that name; the first two were near Madison Square, hence the name, and the third was at 50th Street and Eighth Avenue.

 The 2000s saw almost a complete revamping of the area's major sporting venues.
 This began in 2007, when the Devils moved to Newark, New Jersey, and opened the Prudential Center.
 In 2009, both the Mets and Yankees opened new baseball stadiums adjacent to their old homes, with the Mets replacing Shea Stadium with Citi Field and the Yankees building a new Yankee Stadium.
-In 2010, the Jets and Giants moved to a new shared facility called New Meadowlands Stadium (now MetLife Stadium) and the Red Bulls opened their own soccer-specific stadium in Harrison, New Jersey, called Sports Illustrated Stadium (the three had previously shared Giants Stadium in East Rutherford, New Jersey).
+In 2010, the Jets and Giants moved to a new shared facility called New Meadowlands Stadium (now MetLife Stadium) and the Red Bulls opened their own soccer-specific stadium in Harrison, New Jersey, Red Bull Arena (the three had previously shared Giants Stadium in East Rutherford, New Jersey).
 In 2012, the Nets moved from New Jersey to the Barclays Center in Brooklyn and became the Brooklyn Nets.
 The Islanders left Nassau County, and followed the Nets into Brooklyn in 2015 before returning to a new location in Nassau County in 2021.

 Other sports-related renovations and construction work is as follows: